Spencer-Beatty/Spencer-Beatty/README.md

 ## 🎈 A little more about me...

 - I'm a major enthusiast of Kobo's (Big Reader)
-- Currently enthralled with Soccer and Tennis
+- Like to stay active love Soccer and Tennis